-Our Neighborhood Connections Managers and Health Specialists live and work within the Southern, Central, and Northern Regions of Trillium.
-Staff maintains relationships with local agencies to share information, determine resources available to assist with social determinants of health, host in-person new member orientations, and help plan activities to increase engagement and awareness.
+Our Neighborhood Connections managers and specialists live and work within the Southern, Central, and Northern Regions of Trillium.
+Staff maintains relationships with local agencies to share information, and learn about ways to meet unmet health-related resource needs, host in-person new member orientations (when available to do so), and help plan activities to increase engagement and awareness.

 - Food and Nutrition Services (SNAP) - provides nutrition benefits to supplement the food budget of needy families so they can purchase healthy food and move towards self-sufficiency.

 - Food Banks - distribute food and grocery items through food pantries and meal programs that serve families, children, seniors, and individuals at risk of hunger.